giovannellilab/GRL22_Expedition_report/README.md

 - README.md (this readme file)
 - GHOST22 - Leg 1 - Expedition.kmz (the kmz file containing the loaction and the data from the sampled springs)
+- GRL22_env_dataset - Table 2.csv (the file containing the data reported in Table 2 of the report

 Future data from Leg2 will be uploaded to this repository.